Writing

 why does repurposed content perform badly even when the original was good

-The hook is almost always the culprit.
-A platform-agnostic opener reads like a link preview rather than something written for that feed, so the algorithm and the reader both move on.
-LinkedIn tolerates longer story-driven openers; Twitter/X rewards provocation in under 15 words; Instagram needs an emotional or visual pull — matching the hook to the platform's behavioral norms is what turns a repost into a high-performer.
+The hook is almost always the problem.
+A platform-agnostic opener reads like a link preview rather than something written for that feed.
+LinkedIn tolerates longer story-driven openers; Twitter/X rewards provocation in under 15 words; Instagram needs an emotional pull.
+Matching the hook to platform norms is what turns a repost into a high-performer.

 how many times can you repurpose one piece of content before it gets stale

-A single podcast episode, webinar, or in-depth blog post can generate five to ten platform-native posts before the core ideas are exhausted — provided each post leads with a different angle, stat, or story.
-Reusing the same main point with only a reworded hook fatigues your audience faster than exploring the content's distinct sub-ideas does.
+A single podcast episode or in-depth blog post can generate five to ten platform-native posts before the core ideas are exhausted — provided each post leads with a different hook style or angle.
+Reusing the same main point with only a reworded opening fatigues your audience faster than exploring distinct sub-ideas does.

 does repurposed content get penalized by social media algorithms

 Platforms don't penalize content for being repurposed — they respond to engagement signals.
 A natively formatted post with a strong hook performs well regardless of its origin.
-What does hurt is posting a raw URL or a text screenshot, which most algorithms deprioritize; write the hook directly into the post body and drop the link in the first comment instead.
+What hurts is posting a raw URL or a text screenshot, which most algorithms deprioritize.
+Write the hook into the post body and drop the link in the first comment.